MathOnco/NeoPredPipe/README.md

 ## Summary

-This tool allows a user to process neoantigens predicted from vcf files using ANNOVAR and netMHCpan.
+This tool allows a user to process neoantigens predicted from single- or multi-region vcf files using ANNOVAR and netMHCpan.

 Once the primary pipeline is ran, the user is then able to perform Neoantigen recognition potential as described by [Marta Luksza et al., Nature 2017](https://www.nature.com/articles/nature24473).
-To perform the neoantigen recognition potential please [click here](RecognitionPotential.md)
+To perform the neoantigen recognition potential please [click here](RecognitionPotential.md).
+Finally, you can visualize these predictions using [NeoPredViz](NeoPredViz.md).

 ## Dependencies
 ##### Note: Should be compatible on Darwin and Linux systems, not Windows.